BAFA LAKE TURKEY

 The Temple of Athena in Herakleia, located on the rocky terrain behind the harbor, is one of the best-preserved structures in the city.
 It is a Hellenistic Age structure with two columns, in Templum in Antis style.
 The Agora of Herakleia, located to the east of the Temple of Athena, has two floors and the first floor has survived today.
 The places of the shops and inns in the agora are clear to explore.
 And, the walls on the south side show how stonework was good at that time.

 MYTHOLOGY IN HERAKLEIA

-The love of Shepherd Endimon, who spread his sheeps on the peek of the Besparmak Mountains, for the Moon Goddess Selene is just one of those legends that have survived to the present day.
+The love of Shepherd Endimon, who spread his sheep on the peek of the Besparmak Mountains, for the Moon Goddess Selene is just one of those legends that have survived to the present day.
 According to legend, Endimon is a shepherd who has nothing but his reedpipe.
-The Moon Goddess Selene falls in love with Endimon while watching his human beauty.
-Selene, the moon goddess, leans over Endimon every night, wraps and arms over Endimon with her silver light.
+The Goddess Selene falls in love with Endimon.
+Selene, the moon goddess, leans over Endimon every night, wraps and her arms over Endimon with her silver light.

 WHAT TO EAT AROUND BAFA LAKE?

 Along the way, local restaurants stand out, especially for fish lovers, where they can taste fresh fish such as sea bass, eel, and mullet caught from the lake.
 At the same time, you should not return without tasting the delicious olive oil dishes of Aegean cuisine.